lucadelu/pyModis/docs/source/index.rst

   - it can parse the XML file to obtain information about the HDF files

-  - it can convert a HDF MODIS file to a GEOTIF file using `MODIS Reprojection Tool`_
+  - it can convert a HDF MODIS file to GEOTIF file using `MODIS Reprojection Tool`_

-  - it can create a mosaic of several tiles using `MODIS Reprojection Tool`_ and create the xml metadata file with the information of all tiles used in mosaic
+  - it can create a mosaic of several tiles using `MODIS Reprojection Tool`_ and can create the xml metadata file with the information of all tiles used in mosaic

 .. only:: html